 b) eye pigment

 d) thorax pigment

-Explanation: rosy gene is used as a selectable marker for transformation in Drosophila, it produces enzyme xanthine dehydrogenase and it is required for pigments of eye.
+Explanation: Rosy gene is used as a selectable marker for transformation in Drosophila, it produces enzyme xanthine dehydrogenase and it is required for pigments of the eye.

 Explanation: Wild type genes have brick-red eyes whereas rosy mutant have crimson red eyes.
 Thus, rosy genes can be used as selectable marker.

 8. Wild-type Drosophila flies are _____ to ethanol supplied in food.